Division of Vascular Surgery

 - Other blockages in the arteries of the body which can lead to:

 - Inability to eat and gain weight (Mesenteric Occlusive Disease)

 - High blood pressure (Renal Artery Hypertension)

-Fletcher Allen offers the full scope of surgical treatment for vascular disease including:
+The University of Vermont Medical Center offers the full scope of surgical treatment for vascular disease including:

 - Minimally invasive or percutaneous techniques (stenting, angioplasty)

 - Traditional surgical therapies (bypass, endarterectomy or removal of plaque, and aneurysm repair)

 - Treatment of chronic lower extremity ulcers due to diseases of the veins (thrombosis, phlebitis)